cloudnativetrainings/trainings/k8s_helm/03_rollback/README.md

 # Rolling back a release

-In this task we will rollback a release.
+In this task, we will rollback a release.

 ### Inspect the Helm Chart